Qengineering/YoloX-ncnn-Raspberry-Pi-4/README.md

 ------------

 ## Running the app.
-To run the application load the project file YoloX.cbp in Code::Blocks.<br/> Next, follow the instructions at [Hands-On](https://qengineering.eu/deep-learning-examples-on-raspberry-32-64-os.html#HandsOn).<br/><br/>
+To run the application load the project file YoloX.cbp in Code::Blocks.
+More info or<br/> if you want to connect a camera to the app, follow the instructions at [Hands-On](https://qengineering.eu/deep-learning-examples-on-raspberry-32-64-os.html#HandsOn).<br/><br/>
 Many thanks to [nihui](https://github.com/nihui/) again!<br/><br/>
 ![output image]( https://qengineering.eu/images/test_busX.webp )